dbt-labs/docs.getdbt.com/website/docs/guides/core-cloud-2.md

 If you have multiple teams of dbt developers, think about how to start your onboarding sequence for dbt Cloud:
 - Start with downstream (like business-embedded teams) who may benefit from the dbt Cloud IDE as dev experience (less technical users) and sharing features (like auto-deferral and dbt Explorer) to share with their stakeholders, moving to more technical teams later.
-- Consider setting up CI in dbt Cloud (even before development or production jobs) to streamline development workflows.
+- Consider setting up a [CI job](/docs/deploy/ci-jobs) in dbt Cloud (even before development or production jobs) to streamline development workflows.
 This is especially beneficial if there's no existing CI process.

 </expandable>